Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

 \subsection{Step 3: Task Validation}

-In this step, we validate crowdsourced gaps and words using two processes: automatic validation, employing Krippendorff's Alpha to gauge inter-annotator agreement (IAA) among workers' answers and filtering out those with low IAA, and expert validation, where a linguistic expert reviews responses with low IAA.
+We validate the crowdsourced gaps and words in two subsequent phases.
+First, \textit{native-speaking crowd workers} perform data validation.
+We employ Alpha to measure IAA and filter out responses with low agreement.
+Second, a \textit{linguistic expert} reviews the responses with low IAA identified in the first phase.